-- A counsellor or therapist – you and/or your partner may be eligible for referral through your GP, or contact the British Association for Counselling and Psychotherapy (see 'Useful organisations', below).
-See also factsheet 445, Talking therapies (including counselling, psychotherapy and CBT).
+- a counsellor or therapist - you and your partner may be eligible for referral through your GP, or contact the British Association for Counselling and Psychotherapy (see 'Other useful organisations', below).
+See also factsheet 445, Talking therapies (including counselling, psychotherapy and CBT)

 Some health problems and medications can affect sexual pleasure and performance.
-If either partner has joint pain or arthritis their local physiotherapy department should be able to suggest ways to make sex more comfortable.
-If either partner has recently had an operation or had a heart attack it is a good idea to wait to be 'signed off' by the consultant before having sex.
+If either partner has joint pain or arthritis, their local physiotherapy department should be able to suggest ways to make sex more comfortable.
+If either partner has recently had an operation or had a heart attack, take the consultant's advice before having sex.
+They may advise to wait until after they have discharged or 'signed off' the patient.
 This is usually about eight weeks after treatment.